RoadieHQ/marketing-site/content/docs/getting-started/adding-a-catalog-item/roadie-api/index.md

 ### Load a catalog item

-Run the command you see on the right hand side to import the catalog item.
+Run the command you see on the right hand side to create the catalog item.

+### Visit the created catalog item in Roadie

+After sending the